‘Pathless Woods’

 - Lord Byron

-This work examines parks as designed public green spaces, analyzing how people interact with and value these environments.
+This project explores parks as designed public green spaces, analyzing how people interact with and value these environments.
 The research reveals often overlooked design elements, exploring distinctions between "natural" and "unnatural" landscapes, and the importance of these areas in urban settings.

 There is a rapture on the lonely shore,